 – A pinch of salt – enhances the sweetness of the dessert.

-– Almond butter – you can buy a ready-made jar, for example in health food stores.
-It’s just roasted and finely ground almonds.
-You can also make your own at home, if you have a good blender / food processor.
+– Almond butter – you can buy ready-made almond butter, for example in health food stores.
+It should contain just roasted and finely ground almonds.
+You can also make your own at home if you have a good blender/food processor.
 Almond butter is a very versatile ingredient, you can add it also to your oatmeal, spoon over fresh fruits or make my coffee banana smoothie!

 How to make banana avocado pudding step by step:

 This healthy chocolate mousse is very simple to make from scratch:

 STEP 1: Add all the ingredients into the food processor container.

 The pudding is great to make ahead, can be left in the fridge for a couple of hours or a whole day.
 I wouldn‘t leave it in the fridge overnight though, as it‘s made from raw ingredients.

 It tastes good at room temperature and chilled, but a little better when chilled.

 - For me, it tastes best with strawberries, but any other fresh fruit will do.
 It’s great with any berries.